isfopo/RemoteScriptStarter/README.md

 The goal of this repo is to make creating a new Remote Script easy, so if there are any difficulties please let me know in the issues.

 ### Step 0: Have python installed
-If you don't already, install a LTS version of python on your computer.
+If you don't already, install a stable version of python on your computer.
 A download can be found [here](https://www.python.org/downloads/).
 This repo has not been tested with MacOS' default version of python (2), but if you find that it works please let me know.

 ### Step 1: Clone the repo
 Use git clone to make a copy on your local machine.
 At this point I would suggest naming your project with git clone option name argument.